yaohungt/Barlow-Twins-HSIC/README.md

 ### Disclaimer
 A large portion of the code is from [this repo](https://github.com/leftthomas/SimCLR), which is a great resource for academic development.
 Note that we do not perform extensive hyper-parameters grid search and hence you may expect a performance boost after tuning some hyper-parameters (e.g., the learning rate).

 The official implementation of Barlow Twins can be found [here](https://github.com/facebookresearch/barlowtwins).
-We have also tried the HSIC_SSL in this official repo and we find similar performance (we tried on ImageNet and CIFAR10) between HSIC_SSL and Barlow Twins' method.
+We have also tried the HSIC_SSL in this official repo and we find similar performance (we tried on ImageNet-1K and CIFAR10) between HSIC_SSL and Barlow Twins' method.

 ### Requirements
 - [Anaconda](https://www.anaconda.com/download/)